evently-cloud/site/src/concepts/overview.md

 }
 ```

-The event is named `Item Ordered` and has an event-specific `data` value.

 The entity identifier is the entity type and key.
 In this example, the entity is identified as entity type `patron` with the key `Harold_Cho`.

 The `meta` field contains data that can be applied to any event.
 In this system, the value includes the `actor` and a `commandId` which has meaning to the application.
 Your application can store any values in the `meta` field.